Living Architecture Documentation: Keep Your Docs Always Current - Archyl Blog

 Getting Started

-If your architecture documentation is currently static, here's a practical path to making it living:
+If your architecture documentation is currently static, here's a practical path to making it living, in an order that gives you a reason to keep going:

-1. Start with a Container diagram.
-Document your services, their technologies, and their key relationships.
-Get this into Archyl and make it the canonical reference.
+2. Start with a Container diagram.
+Your services, their technologies and their key relationships.
+Make it the canonical reference and delete the runners-up, because two sources of truth is zero.

-3. Add conformance rules.
-Start with basic rules (every container needs a technology, every container needs at least one relationship) and expand over time.
+4. Add conformance rules.
+Start with the obvious ones (every container names a technology, every container is in at least one relationship) and expand when the team stops tripping over them.

-Living architecture documentation isn't a destination -- it's a practice.
-The goal isn't perfect documentation; it's documentation that's accurate enough to be trusted and maintained consistently enough to stay that way.
+Living architecture documentation isn't a destination, it's a practice.
+The goal isn't perfect documentation; it's documentation accurate enough to be trusted and maintained consistently enough to stay that way.
+The score is how you find out which of those two you have.